eduzavarce/virtual_pet/docs/use-cases/05-authentication-service.md

-# Use Case 05: Authentication Service
+# Use Case 05: Keycloak Integration and User Service

 ## Description
-This use case covers the implementation of the Authentication Service, which handles user registration, authentication, authorization, and account management.
-The service will provide secure access control for the Virtual Pet application.
+This use case covers the integration of Keycloak as the external identity and access management solution for the Virtual Pet application, as well as the implementation of a separate User Service.
+Keycloak will handle authentication, authorization, and identity management, while the User Service will manage user-related business logic not directly related to authentication.

 ## Actors
 - Developer